AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/stripe.md

 1. Enter your credentials and click the Sign in to your account button.

-1. After clicking the button, your credentials will be validated and you will be taken back to Magento BI.
+1. After clicking the button, your credentials will be validated and you will be taken back to MBI.

 1. If the connection is successful, a *Connection Successful!* message apperas at the top of the screen.